Faisal Al-Husseini International Stadium: History

+On 30 March 2023, Israeli forces forcibly entered the Faisal Al Husseini international stadium and deployed tear gas onto the field and into the stands, causing a temporary halt to the final match of the Abu Ammar Cup.
+During this interruption, both players and fans received necessary medical attention.
+The Israeli incursion appears to have occurred without any immediate provocation, and as of now, the Israeli authorities have refrained from providing an official statement regarding the incident or identifying the individuals who authorized the military personnel to target players and spectators within the stadium.

+In 2024, the Bank of Palestine organized a match between Palestine Olympic Team and Tunisia Olympic Team.

 Palestine international matches

 On 26 October 2008, the team played Jordan in their first-ever home international in 10 years of FIFA membership.
 In attendance were FIFA President Sepp Blatter and Palestinian Prime Minister Salam Fayyad.
 On 29 October 2009, the Palestinian national women's football team played its first home international match against Jordan before a capacity crowd at the stadium.

 On 9 March 2011, Palestine "played its first ever competitive match at home in the West Bank".
 It was the second leg of a qualifier for the 2012 Olympic Games, against Thailand.
 Thailand had won the first leg 1–0 in Bangkok; Palestine won the second 1–0 at the stadium, with a goal by Abdelhamid Abuhabib in the 43rd minute.
 The draw on aggregate led to a penalty shootout, with Thailand winning 6–5.
 Attending the match was Prime Minister Fayyad, who described it as a "historic day".

 On 3 July 2011, the stadium hosted "the first World Cup game ever to be played at home in the Palestinian territories".
 The game was the second leg of a two-match encounter against Afghanistan, in the first round of the Asian Football Confederation qualifiers for the 2014 FIFA World Cup.
 The game was a draw, enabling Palestine to advance to the second round on aggregate.
 Afghanistan were eliminated.